yura-enttsel/2048-Game/README.md

 How to play
 Use your arrow keys to move the tiles.
 Tiles with the same number merge into one when they touch.
 Add them up to reach 2048!

-Technologies: HTML, CSS (SASS), BEM, JS
+Technologies: JS, HTML, CSS (SASS)

 DESIGN: